Understanding and Resolving WordPress Multisite Issues

 • Hosting provider limitations

-Not all themes and plugins are built with multisite compatibility in mind, leading to conflicts and issues within the network.
+Many themes and plugins lack multisite compatibility, which causes conflicts and issues within the network.
 Furthermore, ensuring consistent user management and functionality of themes and plugins across all sites can be a daunting task.

 But don’t worry!
 Once you understand these challenges, navigating them becomes a manageable task.